 make similar notches in lily leaf edges to those made by adult lily beetles.
 Their underground larvae, little off-white maggots with brown heads, can kill lilies by eating the roots and bulb base-plates.
 A torchlight night patrol can pick off the dull-coloured adults, easily silhouetted on leaf edges, and is worth repeating until the coast is clear.
 If you get a bad infestation, water with a commercial predator nematode such as Nemasys in spring and autumn.

 starts as small brown spots on leaves which in humid weather can spread very quickly, killing that and other leaves and ending the growing season too early.
 Removing affected leaves as soon as spots show is some help, as are fungicidal sprays alternating different types; but keeping each lily clear of its neighbours, with plenty of airflow, is the best prevention.
 Clear up dead leaves and stems quickly to remove spores of the fungus, which would overwinter.

 Disease usually shows as streaky leaves, distorted leaves and flowers, and perhaps rather stunted growth.
-There’s no cure, so to stop it spreading to other lilies dig up and destroy any lily with these symptoms.
 It’s usually spread by aphids, so it’s well worth controlling these even though they don’t often damage lilies very badly themselves.